Friday of Week 17 of Ordinary Time – First Reading

 Commentary on Jeremiah 26:1-9

 Today’s reading from Jeremiah is in historical or biographical form.
 Some believe these passages may come from the prophet Baruch.
-It tells of the Jeremiah’s discourse to the people warning them about disasters which will come unless they change their ways.
+It tells of Jeremiah’s discourse to the people warning them about disasters which will come unless they change their ways.
 His message will not be well received by the priests and people.

-Jeremiah is told by Yahweh to go to the Temple court, perhaps near what was called the New Gate, and to speak to all those who had come from the surrounding countryside of Judah to worship.
+The scene takes place at the beginning of the reign of King Jehoiakim of Judah.
+The Hebrew term indicates the beginning of his first official (calendar) year as king, rather than the time of his immediate succession.
+This places it in the year 609-608 BC.
+Jeremiah is told by Yahweh to go to the temple court, perhaps near what was called the New Gate, and to speak to all those who had come from the surrounding countryside of Judah to worship.
 He is to say exactly what Yahweh has told him.
 Through his prophet, Yahweh promises that, if they listen to Jeremiah and change their ways, he will not bring disaster on them.

 The Lord’s warning comes in the clearest language.
-If each person listens and turns back from their evil ways, the Lord may repent of the evils he planned to inflict on them.
-On the other hand, if they will not observe the Law and listen to the words of his prophet, the Temple will end up like Shiloh and the city of Jerusalem will become a curse word among the nations of the earth.
+If each person listens and turns back from their evil ways, the Lord may repent of the “disaster” he planned to inflict on them.
+On the other hand, if they will not observe the Law and listen to the words of his prophet, the Temple will end up like Shiloh, and the city of Jerusalem will become a curse word among the nations of the earth.

-Shiloh was an ancient shrine which was now in ruins.
+Shiloh was an ancient shrine, which was now in ruins.
 The sanctuary there was apparently destroyed by the Philistines.
-In the first book of Samuel we read: “Israel was smitten, and they fled every man into his tent: and there was a very great slaughter; for there fell of Israel thirty thousand footmen.
-And the Ark of God was taken” (1 Sam 4:10-11).
-Jerusalem, says Yahweh, will meet the same fate.
+In the first book of Samuel we read:

 Not surprisingly, this message did not go down well with those who heard it.
 The priests and prophets seized Jeremiah and threatened him with death.
 The phrase they used described the ultimate penalty for those who seriously violated the law of Moses.
 The ‘prophets’ here are those false prophets who gave upbeat prophecies putting unrealistic hopes in the people’s minds and glossing over their wrongdoings.